 Security shifts left

 So, what happens when you become a victim?
-Transparency is key and companies should public shaming the victims.
+Transparency is crucial and companies should not be public shaming the victims.
 In fact, protecting the identity of the victims can even encourage others to come forward, contributing to a more proactive defense.

-“For example: as soon as there is a signal, the security team should take over the asset and ensure they are trained to focus on step-by-step results in response, not pointing fingers nor engage in a blame game.
-This is the only way to ensure a strong culture which band everyone together against cyber crimes,” says Shi.
+“For example: as soon as there is a signal, the security team should take over the asset and ensure they are trained to focus on step-by-step results in response, not pointing fingers nor engaging in a blame game.
+This is the only way to ensure a strong culture which bands everyone together against cyber crimes,” says Shi.

 As companies in-source their development and build DevOps teams, they also need to make security as part of the design process—not see it as a hinderance to innovation.

 “In the cybersecurity industry, there is a new phrase developing, that’s ‘Security is Shifting Left.’
 This means development should understand that security practices should be at the forefront of any development work,” Shi says.